cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

   myChain/{}
 ```

-Notice how `--proto_path` is only `./proto` so that your imports, such as `import "cosmos/base...` can be found.
+`--proto_path` is only `./proto` so that your imports, such as `import "cosmos/base...`, can be found.

-When it finishes, you should see your files compiled into Typescript.
+You should now see your files compiled into Typescript.
 They have been correctly filed under their respective folders and contain both types and services definitions.
 It also created the compiled versions of your third party imports.

 ### A note about the result